znogbes/sebastian-gonzalez-portfolio/_portfolio/portfolio-1.md

 </details>

 We can then loop through every categorical variable and use both functions.
-You can see what the output looks like for `gender` and click on the arrow to see the results for the rest of the variables.
+You can see what the output looks like for `employment_status` and click on the arrow to see the results for the rest of the variables.

 ```python
 # loop over to see freq tables and plots